Manufacturers, your buyers’ number one preferred channel is e-commerce.

 Therefore, having a strong online presence, optimized for search engines, is key to reaching new prospects and staying ahead of the competition.
 Google and other search engines can then connect your customers to the valuable information you provide online.

-What’s the best way for manufacturers to launch an e-commerce channel?
+What’s the best way for manufacturers to launch an e-commerce solution?

 What is the business impact of e-commerce on the manufacturing industry?